-It affects the blood vessels outside the brain and heart, causing them to narrow, thus restricting the blood flow to the arms, legs, kidneys, or stomach.
-However, patients with PAD most commonly have symptoms in their legs.
+PAD affects the blood vessels causing them to narrow, therefore restricting the blood flow to the arms, kidneys, stomach, and most commonly, the legs.

-An estimated 8.5 million people in the United States have peripheral vascular disease, affecting approximately 5 percent of Americans over 50 years of age.
+An estimated 8.5 million people in the United States have peripheral artery disease, affecting approximately 12-20 percent of Americans over 60.

-Although the condition is common and can have serious consequences, physical activity alone can substantially improve symptoms.
+Although the condition can have serious consequences, physical activity can substantially improve symptoms.

 Fast facts on peripheral artery disease

-- The best way to prevent PAD is by taking part in physical activities
+- The best way to prevent PAD is by taking part in physical activity.

-- Ulcers on the legs and feet that take a long time to heal (or never heal)
+- Sores or ulcers on the legs and feet that take a long time to heal (or never heal).

 Causes of peripheral artery disease

-Other, less common causes of peripheral heart disease are blood clots in the arteries, injury to the limbs, and unusual anatomy of the muscles and ligaments.
+Less common causes of peripheral artery disease are blood clots in the arteries, injury to the limbs, and unusual anatomy of the muscles and ligaments.

 Risk factors that contribute to PAD are diabetes, smoking, obesity, high blood pressure, increasing age, high cholesterol, family history of heart disease, and excess levels of C-reactive protein or homocysteine.

-The doctor may also recommend an ultrasound scan, angiography, and blood tests to check levels of cholesterol, homocysteine, and C-reactive protein.
+- Ultrasound scan, angiography, and blood tests - may also be recommended to check levels of cholesterol, homocysteine, and C-reactive protein.

-Doppler and ultrasound (Duplex) imaging is a non-invasive method that visualizes the artery with sound waves and measures the blood flow in an artery to indicate the presence of a blockage.
+- Doppler and ultrasound (Duplex) imaging - a non-invasive method that visualizes the artery with sound waves and measures the blood flow in an artery to indicate the presence of a blockage.

-Angiography is normally reserved for use in conjunction with vascular treatment procedures.
+- Angiography - this is normally reserved for use in conjunction with vascular treatment procedures.
 During an angiogram, a contrast agent is injected into the artery and X-rays are taken to show blood flow and to pinpoint any blockages that may be present.

 Undiagnosed or untreated PAD can be dangerous; it can lead to painful symptoms, loss of a leg, increased risk of coronary artery disease, and carotid atherosclerosis (a narrowing of the arteries that supply blood to the brain).